electroly/sqlnotebook/CONTRIBUTING.md

 - Copy-paste the .txt file from `doc/art` into the page.
 - Click "Save" to download the .svg.
 - Copy to `doc/art`.
+- Use SeaMonkey Composer to delete the image in the corresponding HTML page, then re-add it.
+Set its `class="railroad"` attribute.
-- Run `ps1/Update-Doc.ps1` to rebuild the website and integrated help.
+- Run `ps1/Update-Docs.ps1` to rebuild the website and integrated help.

 ## How to update SQLite